la2050/challenge/partners.markdown

 This year, we are proud to have Social Venture Partners Los Angeles (SVP) to serve as our external evaluation partner.

 SVP is a membership organization that connects community leaders to nonprofits to tackle Los Angeles' toughest challenges.
-SVP members - nonprofit professionals, business executives, and other local changemakers - will serve on evaluation teams to review applications and recommend finalists in each of the five goal categories - LIVE, LEARN, PLAY, CONNECT, and CREATE.
+All proposals are reviewed, scored, and evaluated by members of SVP.

 **Outreach Partners**